 Given that the global D&O insurance market is valued at over $20B today1, it’s remarkable to consider that there was a time when this coverage didn’t exist—a time when there were few regulations surrounding the sale of securities, and little to no accountability placed on directors and officers for the actions of a business or its impact on corporate profitability and share price.

-In contrast, directors and officers today need to navigate a complex minefield of statutory and regulatory responsibilities related to their fiduciary duties of care, loyalty, and obedience.
+In contrast, directors and officers today need to navigate a complex minefield of statutory and regulatory responsibilities related to their fiduciary duties of care, loyalty and obedience.
 They need to balance shareholder expectations of profitability with increased public demands for social responsibility.
 And increasingly, it’s no longer enough for companies just to do the right thing: they must show how ethical behavior is ingrained in their corporate culture.

 As regulations and societal expectations continue to evolve, D&O insurance is adapting, and brokers must understand these changes to best protect their clients.